What is MEncoder?

 How To Use MEncoder

-First, ensure that the mencoder package is installed with all appropriate dependencies with
+First, ensure that the mencoder package is installed with all appropriate dependencies.
+This does NOT work:

 To use mencoder, you must specify at least an input file, an output file, an audio encoder and a video encoder.
 As a general framework, you can use the following to convert a video from any type that mplayer can read, to an avi file using mp3 audio encoding.